- What is Cloud ERP integration?

 Finally, ongoing IT and related staff costs can also impact the overall cost of cloud ERP integration.
 These costs can include ongoing maintenance, support, and training for the integrated systems, as well as the cost of additional IT staff required to manage the systems.

-Types of cloud ERP integrations
+Types of Cloud ERP Integrations

 In this section, we’ll explore the different types of cloud ERP integrations that businesses can leverage to improve their operations and gain a competitive edge.

 Building a cloud-based ERP app becomes extremely easy with pre-built integrations.
 Pre-configured solutionshave already been developed by software vendors.
 These integrations can be easily installed and configured, requiring minimal technical expertise.
 Pre-built integrations are often used for common use cases, such as connecting CRM systems with ERP systems or integrating eCommerce platforms with ERP systems.
+Read to know the process of building an ERM software solution.

 Integration platform as a service (iPaaS)